Louisville vs. Boston College NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Louisville has combined with its opponents to score more than 57 points in three of five games this season.
+- Louisville and its opponents have combined to score more than 57 points in three of five games this season.

 - Boston College and its opponents have combined to score more than 57 points in two games this season.

-- The combined points per game average of the two teams, 63.1, is 6.1 points above Saturday's over/under.
+- Saturday's total is 6.1 points lower than the two team's combined 63.1 points per game average.

-- The 48.7 combined points per game that these two squads have allowed this season are 8.3 fewer than the 57 over/under in this contest.
+- These two squads combine to surrender 48.7 points per game, 8.3 fewer than this contest's over/under.

-- The average total in Cardinals games this season is 64.8, 7.8 points above Saturday's total of 57.
+- The average total in Cardinals games this season is 64.8, 7.8 points above Saturday's over/under of 57.

-- The 57 total in this game is 3.5 points above the 53.5 average total in Eagles games this season.

 Louisville Stats and Trends

-- Louisville has three wins against the spread in six games this season.

-- This season, the Cardinals are winless against the spread when entering a game as a favorite of 6.5 points or more.
+- The Cardinals have been favored by 6 points or more one time this season and have not covered the spread in any of them.

-- Louisville's games this year have gone over the total in two out of five opportunities (40%).
+- Louisville's games this year have gone over the point total two times in five opportunities (40%).

-- When Louisville scores more than 19.5 points, it is 3-2 against the spread and 3-3 overall.
+- Louisville is 3-2 against the spread and 3-3 overall this season when the team puts up more than 19.5 points.

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.